Ballard homes pay Seattle's roughly 0.99 percent effective rate, but King County's mass-appraisal model often misses Ballard factors worth appealing.

 Ballard's housing stock is a head-on collision between 1920s craftsman bungalows and $1.5 million tech-era rebuilds, often on the same block.
-The 2026 King County Assessor median assessed value across Seattle is $833,000 at an effective rate near 0.99 percent, producing a citywide median bill around $8,000 — but the bill that lands on a Ballard home depends on the model’s neighborhood-level math, which is where the gaps appear.
+Seattle's 2026 median assessed value is $833,000 at a ~0.99 percent effective rate, about $8,000 a year, but the bill on a Ballard home turns on neighborhood-level math.

 How are Ballard property taxes calculated?